 IP based access restriction

 For security reasons, we restrict logins to the server to those from known, static IP addresses.
-Please contact the service desk to inform us about any changes of your static IP address.
+Please contact UPST to inform us of any changes of your static IP address.

 Username and password